TBCX

 Errors

-Typical errors include: unreadable input; unwritable output; version/format mismatch; unknown/unsupported AuxData; size limit exceeded (code, literals, AuxData, exception ranges, strings); short read/write.
+Typical errors include: unreadable input; unwritable output; unknown/unsupported AuxData; size limit exceeded; runaway serialization (too many literals, blocks, excessive recursion depth, or output too large); short read/write.

 Notes

-• The produced artifact is intended for Tcl 9.1; other versions are rejected at load time.
+• The produced artifact targets Tcl 9.1 (format version 91); other versions are rejected at load time.

 Examples